Amid68/Embedded-Engineering-Roadmap/README.md

 ## 📚 Learning Resources

-> [!WARNING]
-> It is not necessary to read all the books, articles, or watch all the videos you see here.
-If you try to do so, you will finally get tired and disappointed.
-You cannot study all the available content here in a reasonable time because it may take years.
-It is important to study enough to have at least a basic understanding of the required topics.
-Of course, the more time you dedicate to studying and doing projects, the more profound your knowledge and expertise will become.
->
-> Some of the resources mentioned here will just be used as references.
-Refer to them only when you need them.
-_________________

 ### ✳️ Soft Skills

 Similar to other professions, embedded engineers require soft skills that can't be solely obtained from reading or watching videos.
 These skills are cultivated through interactions and tackling various work obstacles.
 Improving soft skills is not a one-size-fits-all approach.
 It will vary based on one's individual traits and requires self-awareness of your strengths and areas for growth.
 Enhancing these skills takes time and effort.